 Commander Speranza is also the only ASU Police Officer to receive the department’s Medal of Valor for saving the life of an ASU student.
 Christopher is a member of ASU’s Student Assistance Coordination Committee (SACC) and the Behavioral Response Team (BRT).
 He is also a member of the Arizona chapter of the Association of Threat Assessment Professionals (ATAP), Arizona Homicide Investigators Association (AZHIA), and the International Association for Property and Evidence, Inc. (IAPE).

-He holds a BS degree in Public Agency Service and is currently working on his Master of Education from Northern Arizona University.
+He holds a BS degree in Public Agency Service and a Master of Education from Northern Arizona University.